 "And it's quite ironic because they make their products from plastic bottles and ironic that they're trying to save plastic by recycling these bottles and then it becomes an issue at the end."

-into science.
-We have to be more diverse and have clever people working
+science.
+We have to be more diverse and have clever people

-together and that's really wonderful because everyone will then bring
+working together and that's really wonderful because everyone

 The Science Files: Environmental Science